 Member-led and mutually supportive

-We are member-led organisation founded on the principles of mutual support and empowerment.
-Find out about our aims, values and history.
+S4Nd is a member-led organisation founded on mutual support and empowerment.
+Our aims, values and everything we do reflect these principles.

 We are a national, member-led organisation of neurodiverse or neurodivergent people.
 We exist to promote greater embracing and understanding of neurodiversity, campaign for equality and inclusion for neurodiverse people and to encourage self-empowerment and mutual support amongst the neurodiverse community.

-Neurodiversity is a term that was coined in the 1970s to describe people who are autistic, dyslexic, dyscalculic, dysgraphic, Tourettic, dyspraxic or ADHD (Attention Deficit Hyperactivity Disorder).
+Neurodiversity is a term that was first coined in the 1970s.
+It is used to describe people who are autistic (including Asperger’s Syndrome), dyslexic, dyscalculic, dysgraphic, Tourettic, dyspraxic (Developmental Coordination Disorder) or ADHD (Attention Deficit Hyperactivity Disorder).

 - Equality and inclusion